-5 Ways You Can Lose Your Home with a Reverse Mortgage
+5 Ways To Lose Your Home With a Reverse Mortgage

 All Reverse Mortgage's editing process includes rigorous fact-checking led by industry experts to ensure all content is accurate and current.
 This article has been reviewed, edited, and fact-checked by Cliff Auerswald, President and co-creator of ARLO™.
 (License: NMLS# 14041) |

-With a Federal Housing Administration-insured Home Equity Conversion Mortgage (HECM), the borrower still retains ownership of the property while continuing to live there over the course of the loan.
-He or she is not required to make monthly mortgage payments during that time.
+With a Federal Housing Administration-insured Home Equity Conversion Mortgage (HECM), the borrower retains ownership of the property while continuing to live there throughout the loan.
+They are not required to make monthly mortgage payments during that time.

 Reverse mortgages are often misunderstood, and a common misperception is the idea that in a reverse mortgage, “the bank takes the home.”
 On the contrary, if the borrower meets the loan terms, that borrower maintains ownership of the home throughout the entire course of the loan.

-The loan balance grows over time, and when the borrower moves or passes away, the borrower and/or his estate is responsible for the repayment of the loan.
-However, there are still events that can lead to a borrower defaulting on the loan, which can, in turn, lead to foreclosure resulting in you losing your home.
+The loan balance grows over time, and when the borrower moves or passes away, the borrower and his estate are responsible for the repayment of the loan.
+However, there are still events that can lead to a borrower defaulting on the loan, which can, in turn, lead to foreclosure, resulting in you losing your home.

 If a reverse mortgage borrower were to default on the payment of property taxes, then in addition to contending with the local government over non-payment, the reverse mortgage is also at risk of being called due and payable.

-Property taxes must be paid on time to keep the loan in good standing because if taxes go unpaid, then the taxing authority would have the right to place a lien on the home because of it.
+Property taxes must be paid on time to keep the loan in good standing because if taxes go unpaid, the taxing authority would have the right to place a lien on the home.

 This puts the reverse mortgage lender at risk since a reverse mortgage takes the first-lien position on the home.
 Some localities offer resources for borrowers if they have difficulty paying their property taxes.